 The Network for Social Work Management has rescheduled its conference to 2021.
 The Doctoral Scholars Institute (DSI) will also be postponed, and is rescheduled for a date in 2021 at Fordham.
 READ MORE

 The Doctoral Scholars Institute (DSI) is for doctoral students who are conducting research in the areas of management and organizations.
-We are excited to once again offer this pre-conference institute on June 13.
-Leading faculty and scholars will join with students to discuss current research in human services management and organizations; research-to-action collaborations with public and nonprofit organizations; publications and external funding; professional opportunities and more.
-Participants will engage in discussions around their dissertation research.
+Leading faculty and scholars join with students to discuss current research in human services management and organizations; research-to-action collaborations with public and nonprofit organizations; publications and external funding; professional opportunities and more.
+Participants engage in discussions around their dissertation research.
 Post-doctoral fellows are also welcome to apply.

-Our discussants include management scholars: Michael Austin (UC Berkeley, Mack Center for Nonprofit and Public Sector Management); Alicia Bunger (Ohio State); Monica Perez Jolles (USC); editors from Human Services Organizations and the Journal of Community Practice; and more.
+Our discussants include management scholars and researchers, and editors from Human Services Organizations and the Journal of Community Practice.

-THANK YOU to our DSI sponsor: Rutgers University, School of Social Work And thank you to Adelphi University for providing the food for the event
+THANK YOU to our DSI sponsor: Rutgers School of Social Work